scambifestival/awesome-festivals/README.md

-# awesome-festivals
+# Awesome festivals

-A curated list of unique festivals around the world
+This is a WIP repository with the purpose of collecting great and unique festivals around the world loved by [Scambi Festival’s staff](https://scambi.org/en/about-us/ 'About Us - Scambi Festival')